-Given the tightness of the market at this time, coupled with the fact that we are directing the large electric IOUs to perform almost all of the expedited procurement being authorized in this proceeding versus putting the requirement on all LSEs, the most practical and expeditious method to implement a 17.5% PRM that supports the goal of meeting net peak demand is to continue to require all LSEs to meet their 15% system RA PRM requirement and direct the large electric IOUs to target a minimum of 2.5% of incremental resources that are available at net peak through the efforts authorized in this proceeding.
-For 2021, this results in a minimum target of 450 MW for PG&E, 450 MW for SCE, and 100 MW for SDG&E, based on 2.5% of the CPUC jurisdictional share of CAISO peak load per the California Energy Commission's 2021 Integrated Energy Policy Report forecast.
-These minimum targets will also apply to future years unless and until superseded by a future Commission decision.
+Given the tightness of the market at this time, coupled with the fact that we are directing the large electric IOUs to perform almost all of the expedited procurement being authorized in this proceeding versus putting the requirement on all LSEs, the most practical and expeditious method to implement an effective 17.5% PRM that supports the goal of meeting net peak demand is to continue to require all LSEs, including the IOUs, to meet their 15% system RA PRM requirement and direct the large electric IOUs to target a minimum of 2.5% of incremental resources that are available at net peak through the efforts authorized in this proceeding.
+For 2021, this results in a minimum target of 450 MW for PG&E, 450 MW for SCE, and 100 MW for SDG&E, based on 2.5% of the average CPUC jurisdictional share of CAISO peak load during peak summer months per the California Energy Commission's 2019 Integrated Energy Policy Report forecast for the year 2021.
+These minimum MW targets will also apply to 2022 unless superseded by a future Commission decision.